Project 1: The Basics - First Steps

 • I can inspect locals and the call stack.

-• I can teach a teammate the LLDB basics.
+• I can explain the LLDB object model.

 12. Submission / Completion Criteria